malojan/executive_climate_change_attention/README.md

 **Model**

 The model used to generate the indicator is a fine-tuned version of [`deberta-v3-base`](https://huggingface.co/microsoft/deberta-v3-base)
 , designed to classify UNGA speeches as either "climate change" or "not climate change."
 This classification is based on a sample of approximately 5,000 UNGA sentences annotated by the authors to identify explicit references to climate change.
 The model is available for inference on [HuggingFace](https://huggingface.co/mljn/unga-climate-classifier).
+More information of the model training can be found in the supplementary material of the paper.

 **Citation**